-Summary: Non-signatory Eritrea says it supports the convention’s humanitarian objectives, but it has not taken any steps to join it.
-Eritrea has participated as an observer in several meetings of the convention, but not since 2015.
-It voted in favor of a key UN resolution on the convention in December 2017.
+Non-signatory Eritrea has expressed interest in the convention’s humanitarian objectives, but has not taken any steps towards accession.
+It last participated in a meeting of the convention in 2015.

+Eritrea voted in favor of a key annual United Nations (UN) resolution promoting the convention in December 2020.

-Eritrea has not produced cluster munitions and denies stockpiling them, but it used cluster munitions during the 1998–2000 war with Ethiopia.
+Eritrea has not produced cluster munitions and denies stockpiling them, but used cluster munitions during the 1998–2000 war with Ethiopia.
 There is evidence that cluster bombs have been used in Ethiopia’s northern Tigray region in the first half of 2021, but the user and circumstances of use are not known.

 The State of Eritrea has not acceded to the Convention on Cluster Munitions.

-Eritrea has expressed support for the convention’s humanitarian provisions and an interest in accession but has not taken any steps to join.
-In 2010, Eritrea told States Parties that it supports the convention and sees benefits in joining.
-In 2008, Eritrea said that as a contaminated state, it understands the problems caused by cluster munitions, and therefore supports their prohibition.
+Eritrea has acknowledged the convention’s humanitarian rationale, but has not taken any steps to join it.
+Eritrea said in 2008 that as a country contaminated by cluster munition remnants, it understands the problems caused by these weapons and therefore supports their prohibition.

-Eritrea has participated as an observer in all except three of the convention’s Meetings of States Parties and attended the First Review Conference in 2015.
-It has participated in regional workshops on the convention, most recently in Lomé, Togo in May 2013, as well as an intersessional meeting on the convention in 2012.
+Eritrea participated as an observer in several of the convention’s Meetings of States Parties until 2014 and attended the First Review Conference in 2015.
+It has not participated in any of the convention’s meetings since then.

-In December 2017, Eritrea voted in favor of a UN General Assembly (UNGA) resolution that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
-It also voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.
+In December 2020, Eritrea voted in favor of a UN General Assembly (UNGA) resolution that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
+Eritrea has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.

 Eritrea is a State Party to the Mine Ban Treaty.
-It is not party to the Convention on Conventional Weapons.
+It is not party to the Convention on Conventional Weapons (CCW).

 Eritrean and Ethiopian forces both used cluster munitions during their 1998–2000 war.